theonize/Currier/index.md

   Isaac Newton

-__This work is a compilation of the biblical information that has been distilled through me.__
+__This work is a compilation of the biblical information that has been distilled through me.__  The Logos, and God's revelation of it via the Bible, is the only truly unfathomable material worth plumbing.

 ## Site-Map